MatthewJWhittle/shefflied-bats/sdm/README.md

-# Sheffield Bats CLI
+# Species Distribution Modelling CLI

-A command-line interface for processing and modeling bat species distribution data in Sheffield.
+A command-line interface for processing and modeling species distribution data.
+This tool provides a comprehensive set of commands for environmental variable processing, model training, and visualization.

 ## Installation